PROFESSIONS, VOCATIONS, AND BUSINESSES

-(2) It shall be unlawful for any person, not legally licensed or registered as a pharmacist, to take, use or exhibit the title of pharmacist or any other title or description of like import.
+(2) It shall be unlawful for any person not legally licensed as a pharmacist to take, use or exhibit the title of pharmacist or any other title or description of like import.

 (3) Any person who shall be found to have unlawfully engaged in the practice of pharmacy shall be subject to a fine not to exceed three thousand dollars ($3,000) for each offense.
 Each such violation of this chapter or the rules promulgated hereunder pertaining to unlawfully engaging in the practice of pharmacy shall also constitute a misdemeanor punishable upon conviction as provided in the criminal code of this state.